-The sections above shows how the funding available to the Police and Crime Commissioner (i.e. government grants and council tax) for the year have been allocated to provide services in comparison with the original budget set.
+The earlier sections of this report shows how the funding available to the Police and Crime Commissioner (i.e. government grants and council tax) for the year have been allocated to provide services in comparison with the original budget set.
 It is on this basis that the expenditure and income is managed on a day to day basis.

 However, the primary statements that follow within the Statement of Accounts are prepared and presented in accordance with generally accepted accounting practices, and show the accounting cost in year rather than the amount to be funded from taxation.
+The differences are detailed in Note 7 Adjustment between accounting basis and funding basis under regulations.